 This was the first census taken while Quirinius was governor of Syria.
 (Luke 2:1-2 NASB)

 On January 16, 27 BC, Octavian was proclaimed Emperor of Rome and given the title Augustus Caesar.
-At this
+At this point,

-no evidence that he was governor of Syria prior to 6-7 AD.
+that he was governor of Syria prior to 6-7 AD.
 However, new evidence came to light that helped to explain this.
 It is

 now believed that he was not governor but was more like a lieutenant governor or procurator.
 Some translate Luke

-2:2 as: "And this taxing was first made when Cyrenius (Quirinius is the Latin form) was ruling or administrating his
+2:2 as: And this taxing was first made when Cyrenius (Quirinius is the Latin form) was ruling or administrating his

-duties from Syria."
-It is believed that during the summer of 2 BC, the actual governors were in Rome celebrating the Silver Jubilee (25 th anniversary) of Augustus' emperorship.
+duties from Syria.
+It is believed that during the summer of 2 BC, the actual governors were in Rome celebrating the

+silver jubilee (25 th anniversary) of Augustus' emperorship.
 It is quite plausible that Quirinius was ruling from Syria

 as a procurator (acting governor) from summer to early fall of 2 BC.
 This is the only time this could have occurred

 prior to 6 AD, and it was during this time that he conducted a registration-census to ratify the proclamation that

 August was the "Father of the Country."